nvs/map/README.md

 ### Imports

-When referencing imports, only `string` and `number` keys are supported.
+When referencing imports, only `string` and `number` keys are supported, with `string` ones being for individual files, and `number` ones for entire directories.
+Other key types are ignored.

 ``` lua
 local map = ...